 Zogby Analytics provides custom research and insight to leaders of businesses and communities, as well as to individuals.
 We will empower you to reach your most pressing survey research goals.
 Whether you need results right away, or you need help determining your research objectives, Zogby Analytics will help.
 We have the experience and the tools to bring you the most reliable research-based solutions.
-Based on our years of polling and research experience, our advanced data collection and analysis will deliver you the data you need.
+Based on our four decades of Independent polling and research, our advanced data collection and analysis will deliver you the data you need.
 Whether you are polling nationally in the US, or worldwide in difficult to reach areas such as the Middle East, we have the experience to make your project a success.
 Our staff is composed entirely of senior level executives from Zogby International, as such we bring our many years of reliable research experience to work for you.
 Whether you need telephone research, social media tracking, an interactive study, or some combination, we are prepared to help you achieve your goals.

 Contact us now about your research needs.

 New Case Studies and Reports Posted.
 Click here to view.

 If the election for President were being held today and the Democratic nominee for President is Hillary Clinton and the Republican nominee for President is Donald Trump; the Libertarian nominee is Gary Johnson and the Green party nominee is Jill Stein for whom would you vote?